Skip to content

 use crate::native::NativePlugin;

-use crate::types::{PluginError, PluginErrorSeverity, PluginInput, PluginOutput};
+use crate::types::{PluginError, PluginErrorSeverity, PluginInput, PluginOp, PluginOutput};

 /// My Plugin - brief description.